xen-42/MinecraftCanada/README.md

 - Thermos: Made from iron and rubber.
 Acts as a bundle that carries only single stack consumables.
 Lets you have a stack of 64 soups/drinks/potions.
 Interacting consumes the first one in the stack.
 - Gravy and cheese curd foods as ingredients for poutine.
 Both made in the cooking pot.
 - Lumberjack villager: If you can't find a maple biome, the lumberjack can sell you maple saplings at level 2 (workstation: tree tap).

+### Requirements:

+[TerraBlender](https://github.com/Glitchfiend/TerraBlender) without which the maple biome generation would not happen.